 Small operation exemptions

+If your sales are over $15,000/year, you will be required to have your honey processed at a licensed facility.
 If your operation is small, you do not need a licensed facility to extract honey.
 Under the Michigan Food Law, honey retail outlets and processing facilities operated by the producer are exempt from licensure if gross sales are $15,001 or less (Food Law Act 92 of 2000, 289.4105).
 Honey is not considered a cottage food, because the regulatory requirements and exemptions have some significant differences.
-Honey (and maple syrup), however, has its own set of licensing exemptions under the law.
-Here are some of the basic differences and similarities between honey regulations and those for cottage foods outlined on MDARD’s website:
+Honey (and maple syrup), has its own set of licensing exemptions under the law.
+Here are some of the basic differences and similarities between honey regulations and those for cottage foods outlined on MDARD’s website.

 Honey producers who meet licensing exemptions must follow the same labeling requirements for their honey as those outlined for cottage food products.
 (The label should read, "Processed in a facility not inspected by the Michigan Department of Agriculture & Rural Development.")

+Even if you don’t use a licensed facility, you still must meet all requirements of the Michigan Food Law (sanitation, building construct and design, employee hygiene, etc.).
 Just because you don’t require a license does not mean that you can extract honey in unsanitary conditions.
-You are still expected to follow food safety guidelines, and MDARD can still visit a non-licensed facility if they are following up on a complaint, so make sure that your honey house follows the best food processing practices available.
-See Appendix I for guidelines.
+You are still expected to follow food safety guidelines, and MDARD can still visit a non-licensed facility if they are following up on a complaint, so make sure that your honey house follows the best food processing practices available (see Appendix I for guidelines).

 Small scale honey producers can wholesale their products, including to grocery stores and other retailers who will then resell them, as long as they are labeled correctly.
 Honey producers are not limited to direct sales as cottage food products are.